apache/druid/docs/design/segments.md

    value="Ke$ha":         [0,0,1,1]
 ```

-Note that the bitmap is different from the dictionary and list data structures: the dictionary and list grow linearly with the size of the data, but the size of the bitmap section is the product of data size * column cardinality.
+Note that the bitmap is different from the dictionary and list data structures: the dictionary and list grow linearly with the size of the data, but the size of the bitmap section is the product of data size and column cardinality.
 That is, there is one bitmap per separate column value.
-(Columns with the same value share the same bitmap.)
+Columns with the same value share the same bitmap.

 For each row in the list of column data, there is only a single bitmap that has a non-zero entry.
 This means that high cardinality columns have extremely sparse, and therefore highly compressible, bitmaps.
 Druid exploits this using compression algorithms that are specially suited for bitmaps, such as [Roaring bitmap compression](https://github.com/RoaringBitmap/RoaringBitmap).